Bissbert/asset-merger-engine/doc/DOCUMENTATION_INDEX.md

 ## 📝 Recommendations

 ### Documentation is Complete
-The topdesk-zbx-merger tool has **excellent documentation coverage**.
+The asset-merger-engine tool has **excellent documentation coverage**.
 All critical areas are well-documented with:

 1. Clear installation and setup instructions
 2. Comprehensive command references